leeharry92/ssol_microservices/courses_service/README.md

 <br />

 ### 2. CONFIGURATION
-To set up the database:
+To set up the database and insert "dummy data":
 Run mongod on separate terminal window (This step is done only once)
 ```
 	mongod [--dbpath ./data/]